 Of course, this assumes that the impairments continue to be disabling (and any other non-medical requirements continue to be met).

-Here is the catch: Continue reading Are Social Security disability benefits forever?
+Here is the catch: Continue reading When do Social Security disability benefits stop?

 This is a particularly tough question.
 I previously wrote about how earning more than the Substantial Gainful Activity amount may cause your benefits to be stopped in Social Security Disability Insurance cases.